 There will be a maximum of six photographers plus two instructors, with the evenings set aside for reviews and editing with some image critiquing.
 Workshop participants should have an excellent command of their camera and most likely would have attended at least one of our core experience workshops on the site.

-In 2022, our first chosen country is Romania.
-In two distinct halves, Romania offers social context, engaging landscapes, colourful town backdrops in the north, as well as agricultural communities on it border.
+In 2023, our first chosen country is Romania.
+In two distinct halves, Romania offers social context, engaging landscapes, colourful town backdrops in the north, as well as agricultural communities on its border.
 This first immersion trip will be led by Darren Lewey and Brian Law.

-In the 1990’s Darren made two documentaries in Romania, one of which was commissioned by C4.
-Consequently he has some good contacts already in place.
+In the 1990’s I made two documentaries in Romania, one of which was commissioned by C4.
 Brian has visited a number of countries in the past 5 years including; Uzbekistan, Ukraine, India and Albania and is adept at photographically navigating new locations quickly.
 On location, it’s likely that we’ll photograph in two’s or three’s.